Langdon D. Neal, Chairman

 Step 1: Apply

-The absentee application will be made available at this site by late January 2014.
-The voter may complete and mail the absentee ballot application and return the completed application to the Election Board at 69 W. Washington St., Suite 600, Chicago IL 60602 by March 13, 2014.
+Click here for the download-able, mail-in application for an absentee ballot.
+The voter may complete and mail in this application to the Election Board at 69 W. Washington St., Suite 600, Chicago IL 60602 by March 13, 2014.

 Voters also may call 312-269-7967 to ask to have absentee ballot applications mailed to them.